-All data are processed in compliance with current data protection law (Legislative Decree 196/2003 as amended) and are used by the Bank of Italy only for the purposes stated.
 The data may be processed in conjunction with data obtained from administrative sources (incomes database, integrated property ownership database, register of current accounts and securities accounts, Infocamere, Central Credit Register, COVIP, INPS archives, Sistema Informativo Integrato di Acquirente Unico SpA).
 For record linkage, only the names of those chosen to take part in the survey are shared with the bodies that hold the administrative data.
-The names are processed only by the personnel of these bodies, who are expressly authorized, under Article 30 of Legislative Decree 196/2003, to carry out necessary, relevant and appropriate processing (Articles 3 and 11).
+The names are processed only by the personnel of these bodies, who are expressly authorized to carry out necessary, relevant and appropriate processing.
 No information of a financial nature gathered in the course of the interview is passed on to such bodies in conjunction with the names.
-The integrated database (combining all the survey information with the administrative data) is managed only by personnel of the Bank of Italy's Sample Surveys Division.
+The integrated database (combining all the survey information with the administrative data) is managed only by authorized personnel of the Bank of Italy's Statistical Analysis Directorate.
 Were it to become necessary to share the integrated data with the bodies above, for instance to improve quality, that data would first be anonymized and would only be available for research purposes.